Canadian women in the world wars: Working conditions

 Canadian military nurses were well known for their kindness, efficiency, and professional appearance.
 Canadian nurses worked alongside soldiers on the war front and felt the full effect of wartime risks and death, disease, and the pain was encountered daily by the nurses.
 Most C.A.M.C.
 Nursing Sisters served in mobile infirmaries, or Casualty Clearing Stations.
-These Casualty Clearing Stations, or the C.C.S., as they were titled were typically situated on a railway siding, close to the front lines so they could quickly and efficiently retrieve and treat soldiers who had fallen on the nearby battlefield.
+These Casualty Clearing Stations, or the C.C.S., as they were titled were typically on a railway siding, close to the front lines so they could quickly and efficiently retrieve and treat soldiers who had fallen on the nearby battlefield.
 The proximity to the fighting exposed the Nursing Sisters to the horrors and dangers particular to the front.
 The advance areas were often under attack from air raids and shellfire, which frequently placed the lives of the sisters in danger.
 The Casualty Clearing Stations served as an advanced surgical center that administered emergency surgeries staffed by Canada's most brilliant nurses.
 One of the most widespread problems the Nursing Sisters had to deal with at the C.C.S. was the vile cases of gangrene.
 Gangrene, caused by lethal mustard gas getting into an open wound, causing an infection of such toxicity it would literally eat at the skin.
 Gangrene was such a dreadful problem among Casualty Clearing Stations because the infection spread rapidly making it very hard to contain.
 This variation of gangrene was certainly not something that the nurses would have been trained on prior to their arrival at a Casualty Clearing Station; however, they were able to treat the infection with much success.
 The Nursing Sister's role in the efficiency of the Casualty Clearing Stations proved to be a great contribution to the Canadian war effort.